 There’s plenty that could be said about our Social Innovation Mentors Program in Ethiopia or our work to help women develop self-confidence as emerging community leaders in an educational arena dominated by men.
 Additionally we’ve offered direct trainings and self-paced learning toolkits that reached 20,000 Ethiopian youth this year alone, with creative programming such as podcasts and radio dramas.

-A big development since Leadership Beyond Boundaries’ launch is the founding of the Addis Ababa office several years ago, our first office on the continent.
-Accurately described as a scrappy startup, the office came together by partnering and co-locating with existing organizations on the ground.
+Our first office on the continent, in Addis Ababa, is accurately described as a scrappy startup and came together by partnering and co-locating with existing organizations on the ground.
 The capital city office is now staffed by a majority-millennial team that is responsible for a cross section of societal advancement efforts focused on underserved groups including women and girls.

 2. Training non-profit leaders